nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Fibrous:** Pertaining to or consisting of fibers, indicative of the composition and structure of nanofibrous membranes.

-### Expanded Definition and Usage\nNanofibrous membranes are engineered for specific physical and chemical properties that enhance their performance in targeted applications.
+### Expanded Definition and Usage:
+Nanofibrous membranes are engineered for specific physical and chemical properties that enhance their performance in targeted applications.
 In filtration, their small fiber diameter and the resulting dense yet porous structure allow for high-efficiency separation of ultrafine particles, droplets, and even gases.
 In the biomedical field, their biocompatibility and structural similarities to natural extracellular matrices make them ideal for generating tissues like skin, vascular grafts, and nerve conduits.
 Additionally, the large surface area and porosity enable efficient loading and controlled release of drugs in therapeutic applications.

 This lexical dictionary entry for "nanofibrous membrane" comprehensively maps out its linguistic and conceptual relationships, aiding in precise communication and understanding within material science and engineering contexts.
 The expanded definition highlights the specific material properties and their implications for various high-tech applications, reinforcing the importance of nanofibrous membranes in modern technology and health care.